Władysław I Łokietek: Flight from the country (1299–1304)

 The real threat to Władysław's power actually came from the south.
 Wenceslaus II of Bohemia decided to crack down on the Duke of Kuyavia.
-In 1299 in Klęka an agreement was concluded under which Władysław the Short agreed to resubmit homage to Wenceslaus II, in return for which he would receive 400 grzywnas and an eight-year income from the mines in Olkusz.
-Władysław, however, did not keep the terms and conditions made in Klęka, and in July 1299 Wenceslaus II organized a military expedition that resulted in the Kujavian prince fleeing the country.
+In 1299 in Klęka, an agreement was concluded under which Władysław I Łokietek agreed to resubmit homage to Wenceslaus II, in return for which he would receive 400 grzywnas and an eight-year income from the mines in Olkusz.
+Władysław, however, did not keep the terms and conditions made in Klęka, and in July 1299, Wenceslaus II organised a military expedition that resulted in the Kujavian prince fleeing the country.

-It is not known exactly where Władysław the Short lived during the years 1300–1304.
-According to tradition, he went to Rome, where he took part in the celebration of the great jubilee of 1300 organized by Pope Boniface VIII.
+It is not known exactly where Władysław I Łokietek lived during the years 1300–1304.
+According to tradition, he went to Rome, where he took part in the celebration of the great jubilee of 1300 organised by Pope Boniface VIII.
 Other places he might have stayed were Ruthenia and Hungary, with whose magnates Władysław had allied relations.
 During that time, Władysław's spouse Jadwiga and their children stayed in Kuyavia in the town of Radziejow in the guise of ordinary townspeople.